Seneca-BSA/bsa/docs/ses250/lab7.md

 ## Objectives
 - Assemble electronic components onto a breadboard
 - Measure the capacitance of a capacitor using a digital multimeter (DMM)
-- Measure the response of a RC circuit using a Digital Storage Oscilloscope (DSO)
+- Measure the response of an RC circuit using a Digital Storage Oscilloscope (DSO)

 ## Important Rules for this Lab